Hilary Duff (album)

-Hilary Duff is the third studio album by American singer Hilary Duff.
+Hilary Duff is the third studio album by American singer-songwriter Hilary Duff.
 It was released on September 15, 2004, by Hollywood Records.
 The recording sessions for the seventeen-track album took place in between Duff's filming of Raise Your Voice (2004) and The Perfect Man (2005).

 Hilary Duff topped the album charts in Canada while reaching the top 10 in Argentina, Australia, Japan, Malaysia, and the United States.
 It was number 65 on Billboard magazine's 2005 year-end top albums chart.
 The album has also received platinum certifications in Australia, Canada, and the United States.
-It received generally negative reviews from music critics, many of whom compared the album to the music of Avril Lavigne and Ashlee Simpson.
+It received generally negative reviews from music critics, many of whom compared the album unfavorably to the music of Avril Lavigne and Ashlee Simpson.

-The lead single from Hilary Duff, "Fly" premiered on August 26, 2004, on MTV's Total Request Live.
+The lead single from Hilary Duff, "Fly", premiered on August 26, 2004, on MTV's Total Request Live.
 It was officially released as a single on August 10, 2004.
 "Fly" peaked outside the top twenty on the Billboard Top 40 Mainstream chart.
 A second single, "Someone's Watching Over Me", was released exclusively in Australia on February 21, 2005.
 The song was released to promote the film Raise Your Voice and charted at number 22 on Australia's ARIA Charts.